quickube/piper/docs/getting_started/installation.md

 Piper will use git to fetch the `.workflows` folder and receive events using webhooks.

-To pick which git provider you are using provide `gitProvider.name` configuration in helm chart (supports GitHub, Bitbucket and Gitlab).
+To pick which git provider you are using provide `gitProvider.name` configuration in helm chart (Currently we only support GitHub and Bitbucket).

 Also configure you organization (Github), workspace (Bitbucket) or group (Gitlab) name using `gitProvider.organization.name` in helm chart.